App version: 0.1.0

 Avoid Bankruptcy

 Debt settlement can help delinquent borrowers jumpstart the process of rebuilding their credit histories without filing for bankruptcy.
-U.S. Bankruptcy Court judges can sign orders discharging most of a borrower’s debts, but bankruptcy may also have a major negative impact on a borrower’s credit score.
-It can be harder to qualify for loans after bankruptcy.
+U.S. Bankruptcy Court judges can sign orders discharging most of a borrower’s debts, but bankruptcy may also have a major negative impact on a borrower’s credit score and it can be harder to qualify for loans after bankruptcy.

 Avoid Being Sued